Form 8275 Disclosure Statements and Form 8886 Reportable Transactions: Divulging Transactions to the IRS

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will explain when tax practitioners must or should file disclosure statements with a tax return.
+This course will explain when tax practitioners must or should file disclosure statements with a tax return.
 Our filing experts will provide examples of reportable transactions requiring disclosure and tax positions warranting disclosure statements for positions taken that could be considered contrary to existing rules or regulations.

 - Disclosing transactions to the IRS